 Sphinx pose is a restorative backbend that improves spinal mobility, corrects poor posture and can help to alleviate lower and upper back pain.
-It’s a great pose to practice in front of the TV at the end of a long day to reverse the curvature of your spine, especially if you are a cyclist or have to sit at a desk for long periods of time.
+It’s a great pose to practice in front of the TV, at the end of a long day, to reverse the curvature of your spine, especially if you are a cyclist or sit at a desk for long periods of time.
 It is in the same family of postures as Cobra and Upward Facing Dog.

 SPHINX POSE BENEFITS

 - Increases spinal mobility, especially in the thoracic spine.

 - Can help to alleviate upper and lower back pain.

 Lie face down on your mat with your feet hip-width apart.

 Come up to your forearms and position your elbows directly beneath your shoulders.